ska-telescope/ska-ser-jira-checks/README.md

 move the issue back to "In Progress" / "Reviewing" / "Merge Request" / "Blocked".
 If the MR doesn't need to merge, close it.

+### Test that Reviewing issues have unmerged MRs

+Some teams have a "Reviewing" or "Merge Review" status in their Jira workflows.

+This status usually implies that a merge request is under review.
+If there are no unmerged MRs linked to the ticket, then most likely the review is complete, and the MR has been merged or closed, and so the issue needs to be moved to READY FOR ACCEPTANCE.

+This test checks that issues with this status are linked to an unmerged MR.
+It will produce a false positive if a ticket is in "Reviewing" / "Merge request" while some other artefact, such as a Confluence page, is under review.

 ### Test that there are not too many READY FOR ACCEPTANCE issues

 If there are more than 9 READY FOR ACCEPTANCE issues,